IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 Power Save sleep mode is the next best thing.
 When combined with a 32 KHz watch crystal and Timer/Counter 2, it can reduce the operating current of a '328 to near 1.5 *micro*Amps.

 That's still a very low rate of current.
-Batteries can carry that tiny load for a long time.
+Batteries can carry such a tiny load for a long time.

 The technique described here solders a 32 KHz watch crystal onto the XTAL pins of a '328.
 So modified, the controller needs no other, additional, external Real Time Clock device to wake it up periodically.